POSITIVE SELF TALK

 "You got in bed when I asked you.
 Will you get a longer story now?"

 After a while, your child will start internalizing these genuine compliments and see himself in those ways.
-Remember, whatever you repeatedly say to a child will often become his inner voice for the rest of his life.
+Remember, whatever you repeatedly say to a child has a chance of becoming his inner voice for the rest of his life.